 For example, one of my credit cards expired and I needed to set up new automatic payments.
 The problem was, I couldn’t remember exactly what needed to be changed.
 Annoyingly, I had to look through old statements to make sure I changed everything.

-That’s why on our master spreadsheet we have a second tab.
+That’s why on our How to Organize Your Finances Spreadsheet we have a second tab.
 On this tab, we have a list of everything that we pay automatically.
 Again, it’s not fancy.
 We have four columns set up: date, paid to, amount, and from what account or card.

-Step 3: See it all in one place
+Step 3: See all your accounts in one place

 The first two steps are really important, but this third step has been a game-changer in money communication between Jordan and me.